bdolan55/CI_PP1_DND/README.md

 ![Our Projects](/docs/features/projects_section_imgs.png)

 ### Contact Form
-- The contact Us section Shows the company details to the left of a clean minimalistic contact form and message box on the right side of the screen.
+- The Contact Us section Shows the company details to the left of a clean minimalistic contact form and message box on the right side of the screen.
 - The Contact form has a "Send Message" button with Hover effect to an orange colour for effect.
 - The Form is linked to code institute form dump to show contact form details entered and sent.
 - User Stories Covered: 1 , 8 , 12.